calderete/blog.github.io/_posts/2015-12-20-Finished-at-the-Iron-Yard.md

 * CSS
 * HTML
 * SQL
-* Markdown (which what I'm using to make this blog post)
+* Markdown (which what is I'm using to make this blog post)

 And here are some of the random technologies we have been introduced too